The best video hosting providers

 Vidyard

 • Main target groups: Sales and marketing teams in companies.
-Vidyard is particularly specialized in video communication in sales (e.g. personal video messages via e-mail) and marketing videos for lead generation.
-Target customers are data-driven marketers and sales people who want to increase conversion with video.
+Vidyard specializes in video communication in sales (e.g. personalized video messages via email) and marketing videos for lead generation.
+Its target customers are data-driven marketers and sales professionals looking to boost conversions with video.

 • Live streaming: Vidyard focuses on on-demand videos and personalized video messages.
-A classic live streaming feature is not part of the offer.
+Traditional live streaming is not offered.

 • Video on Demand (VOD): Vidyard hosts videos for on-demand playback.
 Video content can be managed and distributed centrally.